Mizzlr/mizzlr.github.io/resume.md

 [ESW Capital](http://www.eswcapital.com/wp-content/uploads/ESW-Capital-Overview.pdf) at large.

 As a part of my work at CNIL, I had solved some of the toughest problems in static code analysis.
+**As a result, I have became the expert in code quality insisting on high standards for coding and software engineering practices.**

 ### My Projects at CodeNation